Wyrdware/Portfolio/content/projects/marching-cube-gpu.md

 ## Outcome

-By moving the marching cubes algorithm to the GPU and utilizing FastNoiseLite, generation was able to be achieved at a large scale and in real time.
+By moving the marching cubes algorithm to the GPU and utilizing FastNoiseLite, I was able to generate the mesh at a large scale and in real time.

 ---